 - Inspire the next generation of climate scientists and activists to get more involved and further their education in the field

 The event will take the format of a game show, in which comedian contestants compete alongside the audience to correctly answer questions about climate change topics in the news.
 In the course of the program, we’ll also feature some of the ground-breaking climate change education work that’s being carried out in LA-area high schools.
-The evening will entertain and educate our audience, raise awareness of UCLA’s first-of-its-kind Climate Science major, and foster an interest in climate science and scientific study among high school students in groups typically underrepresented in the environmental sciences.
+The afternoon will entertain and educate our audience, raise awareness of UCLA’s first-of-its-kind Climate Science major, and foster an interest in climate science and scientific study among high school students in groups typically underrepresented in the environmental sciences.

 The first Henry “Hank” Weiss Memorial Climate Education Event will be free and open to the public and will take place on the UCLA campus on April 26, 2020.
 Sign up for our mailing list for more details as they become available.

 About Henry “Hank” Weiss

 From the recollections of his daughter, Suzanne Weiss Morgen